ingakv/stack-interpreter/README.md

 This is a simple concatenative, stack-based, programming language interpreter that can do simple math, io, parsing, and simple code blocks.
 I wrote this in Rust.

-Currently, I have Ints, Floats, Bools, Strings, Lists, and Code blocks as separate file types.
-It also has the ability to execute code for a list with the 'each' function.

 However, this version does not pass the majority of the tests.
 This is due to an issue concerning the order in which the variables or operations are executed.

 The previous version with less functionality is commit 2d53a09e53b97eb99820a3f1148bf8b8e7d9efd9